sharon15-netizen/Group4/README.md

   * Pandas
   * colab Notebook

 ## KNOWN BUGS
-  There is a lot of missing data.
+Data inconsistency which resulted fom missing data.

  ## TECHNOLOGIES USED
  Phyton pandas and google suite

   ## SUPPORT AND CONTACT DETAILS.
- If you run into any issues or have questions, ideas or concerns.You can reach me though my email chebetsharon15@gmail.com.
+If you run into any issues or have questions, ideas or concerns.You can reach us through [https://docs.google.com/document/d/1rit0O3yXqkmyQtX3tvTC1YLOQFM2mm9QtnJx3qcxvZs/edit?usp=sharing]

   ## LICENCE